ajpikul-com/wsssh/README.md

-* ssh on the binary connection doesn't seem "closeable"- it goes after underlying connection so it continues to sit on read, which is good, ebcause something needs to sit on read as that's basically the main loop
+* ssh on the binary connection doesn't seem "closeable"- it goes after underlying connection so it continues to sit on read, which is good, because something needs to sit on read as that's basically the main loop
+* but it doesn't close actually close anything because close is blocked!
 * also ping takes two or three pings to realize that connection is closed

-* some updates to Close - need to think about mutex now
 * use `make local` to point everything to local versions
 * use `make official` before push